tcivie/go-proxy6/README.md

 ## Requirements

 - Linux server with IPv6 subnet (e.g., from Vultr, Hetzner, DigitalOcean)
+- **IPv6-only environment** - no IPv4 fallback for security
 - Docker and docker-compose installed
 - Root privileges (automatically handled by Docker)

+**⚠️ Security Note:** This proxy operates in IPv6-only mode to prevent IP leakage.
+If IPv6 is not properly configured, the proxy will fail rather than fall back to IPv4.

 **How to get IPv6 subnet:**
 1. Order VPS with IPv6 support from providers like Vultr, Hetzner